-Keeping Children Safe in Education 2022 part 4 is now in 2 sections.
+Keeping Children Safe in Education 2023 part 4 has 2 sections.
 Section 1 deals with allegations against staff which meets the threshold of being investigated by the Local Authority Designated Officer (LADO).

 Procedure

 This procedure must be used in all cases in which it is alleged a member of staff, supply staff or volunteer in a school, or another adult who works with children has: